"Slipstream"

 POC Test

 In 2002, a successful field test was performed in Florida, using a modified military 50.
-Cal barrel attached to a breach test bench.
-Ten CNC billet milled "slipstream" rounds were placed into a custom 50.
-Cal injection mold, that was hot poured (filled) with my POC proprietary pliable propellant.
+Cal breach/barrel attached to a custom bench test.
+Ten CNC billet milled “Slipstream” rounds were placed into a custom 50.
+Cal injection mold, that were hot poured (filled) with my own POC proprietary pliable propellant.
 Once solidified (cooled), it produced a 50.
-Cal caseless Kinetic Slipstream" round. :)
+Cal caseless Kinetic round, which I called “Slipstream” :)

-Six kinetic rounds were successfully molded and fired at a 16x16ft plywood target 2309 meters away, producing a 8" by 10" inch grouping.
-Setting a record for accuracy(2002) and penetrating depth(still record as of 2024), compared to other high capacity comparable 50 cal round/munition.
+Six kinetic rounds were successfully molded and fired at a 16x16ft plywood target 2400 meters away, producing a 8" by 10" inch grouping.
+Setting a record for accuracy and penetrating depth(circa 2002)- compared to current(2024) high capacity comparable 50 cal rounds.
 Unfortunately, the 7th round exploded in the breach, destroying the bench test.

 However, as I was filing paperwork, I noticed seeing so many lawsuits-by patent lawyers (who intentionally falter or incorrectly wrote patient paperwork and would reapply or sell correct paperwork to highest bidder) and the hoards of "Patent Trolls" - who shamelessly infringe, exploit, or would steal patents.
-So I decided to protect my "Slipstream kinetic round from being stolen or worse, and just moved on. :/
+So I decided to protect my "Slipstream” kinetic round from being stolen or worse, and just moved on. :/

 So like many of my R&D endeavors,

-"Slipstream will now live preposterously
+"Slipstream” will now live preposterously

 next to the